coretheory/pwned_coretheory/README.md

 This library currently implements simple email checking against data breaches with the HaveIBeenPwned?
 API v3.
 It requires a [purchased api-key](https://haveibeenpwned.com/API/Key) in order to work.

-The `Pwned.check_email/1` function returns the total number of times an email address has appeared in known data breaches, or a ```elixir"email not pwned"``` message.
+The `Pwned.check_email/1` function returns the total number of times an email address has appeared in known data breaches, or an `"email not pwned"` message.

 ### Passwords